MORE AUTUMN SOWING AND SAVING

 My friend John Tamplin likes to sow his over-wintering broad beans on Guy Fawkes day and I will be doing the same.
 However, I first must clear squash out of one of my greenhouses to make room.
 The F1 variety is a cross between Crown Prince and a butternut type and is called Autumn Crown and tastes fab.
 They are great keepers too.
 The fruit are a golden yellow and nice and ripe now.
 I’ll store them in the potting shed where they should keep into late winter.

 In place I plan to sow home saved seed of the classic bean Aquadulce and also a row of home saved pea called Douce Provence and a few more Omani garlic cloves too.
-I like to grow these over-wintering crops under cover these days as the winters can be so cold and damp that once trusty varities suffer.
+I like to grow these over-wintering crops under cover these days as the winters can be so cold and damp that once trusty verities suffer.
 At least in the greenhouse I am reasonable sure I’ll get a good early crop.

 I have harvested the last of the beans I am saving for seed to put in my library, grow next year and share.
 They include the black-seeded runner bean Meesner, the show bean which is also delicious to eat when young called Jescot Longun.
 This runner bean has grown to 23 inches this year.
 A guaranteed show-winner.
-Other beans include a fantastic climbing French bean called ryder Top of the Pole and a Swiss pole bean and a dwarf French bean also from Switzerland called Brown Swiss.
+Other beans include a fantastic climbing French bean called Ryder Top of the Pole and a Swiss pole bean and a dwarf French bean also from Switzerland called Brown Swiss.

 Yesterday I had a great harvest from my polytunnels which I brough home in the back of the car.
-In the picture you will see Crown Prince squash and a small Pompeon squash too; Italian Treveso onions courtesy of Franchi seed, ruby chard, winter radish called Pasque, Jescott Longun pods, some salad leaf, Mizuna and red Japanese cress and hidden in amongst it all a few beetroot too and also some sweet pepper from Syrian seed I found in Aleppo last year.
+In the picture you will see Crown Prince squash and a small Pompeon squash too; Italian Treviso onions courtesy of Franchi seed, ruby chard, winter radish called Pasque, Jescott Longun pods, some salad leaf, Mizuna and red Japanese cress and hidden in amongst it all a few beetroot too and also some sweet pepper from Syrian seed I found in Aleppo last year.

 RELATED ARTICLES

-Seed Detective Twitter
+The Seed Detective